This article is one in a series that aims to understand the basic SEO technical foundations to optimize your blog.

 2) Get a website host.
 Site builder tools like Squarespace and Wix help give you the structure you need to get started.

 3) Check out SEO principles.
-Both of the authors I mentioned generate high traffic from search engines, so fundamentals around keyword usage, relevancy, and length are essential.
+The authors I mentioned generate high traffic from search engines, so fundamentals around keyword usage, relevancy, and length are essential.

 4) Change the SEO image.
 SEO can be a contentious topic, but changing your image will help bolster your ranking much quicker.
 For example, if you’re a fitness blog and your articles mention heart rate, you can change that by starting with a new image.